virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 You may be eligible to take the Virginia Driver Improvement course to earn “safe driver” points or reduce applicable fines.
 This is usually restricted to first-time offenders and verification should be made with the court to ascertain eligibility for the program.

-Points will be added to your driving record; the exact amount depending on the severity of the cited violation.
-A suspension or revocation of your driver’s license is possible.
-These additional points on your driving record will also most likely result in an increase in insurance payments.
+Points may be added to your driving record, the exact amount depending on the severity of the cited violation.
+Your driver’s license may be suspended or revoked.
+These additional points on your driving record may also most likely increase your insurance payments.

-If you are found to be NOT GUILTY, the case will be dismissed and there will be no need to pay the ticket fine nor will you have points added to your record.
-If the judge finds you GUILTY, you will be required to pay all fines and fees, or face the consequences, and will have points added to your driving record.
+If you are found to be NOT GUILTY, the case may be dismissed and there may be no need to pay the ticket fine nor may you have points added to your record.
+If the judge finds you GUILTY, you may be required to pay fines and fees, or face the consequences, and may have points added to your driving record.

 Virginia Traffic Court Records